Examples

 _images/fig2a_asia_groundtruth.png

-True DAG of the Asia data set.
+True DAG of the Asia dataset.

 df = bn.sampling(model_true, n=10000)